Norman architecture: Neo-Norman

 Neo-Norman architecture is a type of Romanesque Revival architecture based on Norman Romanesque architecture.
+The style was regarded as being less suitable than the Gothic for churches, but was often used for buildings requiring a heavy massiveness, like prisons.
+Examples include Penrhyn Castle in Wales, the church of St Mary and St Nicholas, Wilton, Lewes Prison and the Natural History Museum.

 There is sometimes confusion, especially in North America, between this style and revivalist versions of vernacular or later architecture of Normandy, such as the "Norman farmhouse style" popular for larger houses.

-Romanesque Revival versions focus on the arch and capitals, and decorated doorways.
-There are two examples in Manchester: the former Stock Exchange building and a synagogue in Fallowfield.